Baby steps into the investment universe - Analytical; Part 2 of 3

 · Go to Personal Finance, look under Articles and Tutorials read all articles under Stocks and Explainers under Investing.

-· By the time I found Yahoo Finance, I was already into Level 2 so I actually skimped through many of the material that I am recommending
+· By the time I found Yahoo Finance, I was already into Level 2 so I skimped through many of the material that I am recommending

 5